naurw/HHA504_sqlAlchemy/README.md

-# HHA507_sqlAlchemy
+# HHA504_sqlAlchemy
-Utilized sqlalchemy to perform extraction of information within the synthea database.
+Utilized sqlalchemy to perform SQL to extract of information within the synthea database.